Poldark is back on TV in the US on PBS’s “Masterpiece Theater.”

 Fun and a bit subversive, especially for those pre-“Blazing Saddles” days, “Laredo” flipped and poked fun at but also still deeply revered a lot of dated Western tropes.

-After all, another product of a different time–20th century, pre-cable network TV.
+The show was another product of a different time–20th century, pre-cable network TV.

 Meet Linda Little Trees, Gangsta